yusuf-74/Music-platform/README.md

-1.Instead of having an explicit created_at field in the Album model, inherit from TimeStampedModel
+1. Instead of having an explicit created_at field in the Album model, inherit from TimeStampedModel

 ```python